 - Because I was lazy.
 I knew that I wouldn’t have to whip out my phone and size up my banana (was it considered a small banana or a medium sized banana?) in order to make my calorie count accurate.
 When we eat processed foods, the calories are conveniently printed on the packaging and we don’t have to think (clever right?).

 What we fail to realise is that when we count calories, we don’t see that a banana hosts a range of nutritional benefits like that of vitamins B6, vitamin C, folate, magnesium, potassium, fibre and antioxidants.
 We don’t see the bio-active compounds present in the banana playing a role in overall health.
-We don’t see that the consumption of fresh fruits and vegetables reduce the risk of an incredible number of health conditions including cancer… all we see is 79 calories.
+We don’t see that the consumption of fresh fruits and vegetables reduce the risk of an incredible number of health conditions including gut, hormone issues and even cancer… all we see is 79 calories.
 This is a big problem.

 #2.
 YOU AVOID ALL FAT, EVEN THE HEALTHY KIND

 Carbohydrates and protein have 4 calories per gram, while fats have more than twice as much — an entire 9 calories per gram.
 As you can imagine, in order to squeeze as much as I could into my daily calorie limit, I would skip any kind of fat and get a whole lot more bang for my buck elsewhere.
-Fat as we know is essential for good health, it helps build hormones, brain cells, it provides us with energy, it helps us assimilate vitamins… the list goes on.
+Fat as we know is essential for good health, it helps build healthy hormones, brain cells, it provides us with energy, it helps us assimilate vitamins… the list goes on.
 Without them I was in a constant state of brain fog, hormonal imbalance, energy deprivation and nutrient deficiency.
 We need fats and calorie counting lead me to believe otherwise.

 #3.
 THE LIST OF INGREDIENTS BECOMES OBSOLETE

 When we are calorie counting, we often get so excited at the fact we have found a low calorie alternative to an old ‘high calorie; favourite that we skip the list of ingredients all together.
 As a result, we fail to see the chemical concoction the manufacturers have added to the mix and as such, we fail to realise that this low calorie alternative isn’t a healthy option at all.
-What I wish someone had told me was that these nasty chemicals added to these low calorie foods not only cause a whole host of health problems, they also added to weight gain, brain fog, lethargy…. the list goes on.
+What I wish someone had told me was that these nasty chemicals added to these low calorie foods not only cause a whole host of health problems, they also added to weight gain, brain fog, hormonal issues, lethargy…. the list goes on.